bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 ## Old and young objects

+**What generally makes an object old?**

+* *All new objects are considered to be young*.
+* *Old objects survived at least one GC cycle (major or minor)* The collector thus reasons that the object will stick around and not become garbage quickly.

 The idea behind the new generational garbage collector is this:

 > **MOST OBJECTS DIE YOUNG.**

 To take advantage of this fact, the new GC classifies objects on the Ruby heap as either **OLD** or **YOUNG**.
 This segregation now allows the garbage collector to work with two distinct generations, with the **OLD** generation much less likely to yield much improvement towards recovering memory.

-**What generally makes an object old?**

-* *All new objects are considered to be young*.
-* *Old objects survived at least one GC cycle* (workable for this first version of the generational collector).
-The collector thus reasons that the object will stick around and not become garbage quickly.

 For a typical Rails request, some examples of old and new objects would be: